ahmed-basyouni/AndroidKVO/tempReadMe.md

 a new object and you didn't assign a listener to it) you will get notified
 - no need to worry about memory leak since Lib use only `WeakReference`
 - if your listener is `Activity` or `Fragment` before invoke callback the lib will check `isFinishing()` to make sure that they are able to receive callbacks
-- the lib support calling setter in constructor so if you have a custom constructor whenever you create an object using it you will still got notified.
+- the lib support calling setter in constructor so if you have a custom constructor whenever you create an object using it you will still get notified.

 #### to simplify the previous the lib give you the ability to be notified on object level or to be notified on application level